Wing Chung Chang

 Wing Chung "Andy" Chang (鄭頴聰, born 26 October 1996 in Macau) is a retired racing driver from Macau.
 He formerly competed in the F4 Chinese Championship and the FIA Formula 3 European Championship.

-Andy Chang finished second in his home race the Macau Grand Prix twice in successive years, both times losing to Charles Leong.
+Chang finished second in his home race the Macau Grand Prix twice in successive years, both times losing to Charles Leong.

-On 20 November 2022, Andy Chang won his first Macau Grand Prix.
+On 20 November 2022, Chang won his first Macau Grand Prix.